mskccpatiented/contentaudit/_posts/2012-10-29-directions-for-giving-an-injection-below-the-skin-with-neupogen-in-a-pre-filled-syringe.md

 12. Do not recap the needle.
 13. Keep your hands behind the needle at all times.
 While holding the clear plastic finger grip of the syringe with one hand, grasp the needle guard with your free hand.
 Slide the needle guard over the needle until the needle is completely covered.
 You will hear the needle guard click into place.
 If you do not hear it click, the needle guard may not be completely in place.
 (Figure 5)
 14. Place the syringe with the needle guard covering the needle into the sharps container.

-SPECIAL POINTS
+### Special Points

 * Inject the medicine at the same time each day.
 If you miss a dose contact your doctor or nurse.
 * Always wash your hands before you start the procedure.
 * Work in a clean area.
 Do not use the bathroom as a work area.
 * Do not allow anything to touch the needle.
-If anything touches it, you must use a new prefilled syringe.
+If anything touches it, you must use a new pre-filled syringe.
 A needle that is not sterile can cause an infection.
 * Always check to see if you have the right amount of medicine in the syringe.
-* Prefilled syringes should be used only once.
+* pre-filled syringes should be used only once.
 * Put the syringes in a designated sharps container such as an empty plastic detergent bottle with a cap or a coffee can with a tight lid.
-* Label the container (e.g., ÒHome SharpsÓ).
+* Label the container (e.g., Home Sharps).
 Keep all equipment and medicine out of the reach of children and pets.
 * When the container is 60 to 80% full, secure the lid or cap with strong tape.
 In New York City, you can discard the container with household waste.
 For other counties, call your Department of Health.
 You can also return it to your nurse at Memorial.
 * Please call your doctor or nurse if you have any questions or concerns.

-©2011 Memorial Sloan-Kettering Cancer Center
-1275 York Avenue, New York, New York 10021

-2